 The mSTUDY comprises a cohort of homosexually active men in Los Angeles who have HIV or are at high risk for catching it, but don't use injection drugs.
-Brendan Quinn, Steve Shoptaw, and I have been looking at how drug use can predict risky sex and viral suppression.
+Brendan Quinn, Steve Shoptaw, and I looked at how drug use can predict risky sex and viral suppression.

 The Zithulele Births Follow Up Study (ZiBFUS) is a study of new mothers in the Eastern Cape of South Africa.
 I have examined rates of depression and breastfeeding.

 We looked at how to predict health-care costs among Californians with HIV.
 In particular, we used 2010 Medicare and Medicaid claims data to see how the presence of comorbid conditions can predict per-patient costs for the same year.
 We found that comorbidity information could only slightly improve median absolute error in predicting inpatient costs ($6,555 to $6,165) and drug costs ($12,932 to $12,595), but there was a more substantial improvement for outpatient costs ($8,487 to $6,792).